Pak Nam Krasae: History

-Its name is assumed to be from Chong language Sae (แซรฺ), which means 'rice field'.
+The name is believed to derive from the Chong word Sae (แซรฺ), meaning "rice field".

-Pak Nam Krasae is a riverside community, The community is rich with natural resources and diverse in cultures.
-The population lives in the community are Thai and Thai Chinese.
-Pak Nam Krasae community area has both the waterfront and not next to the waterfront.
+Pak Nam Krasae is a riverside community rich in natural resources and cultural diversity.
+Its population is composed of both Thai and Thai-Chinese residents.
+The community includes both waterfront and inland areas.

 Geography

 Pak Nam Krasae has an area of 3,037.50 rais (4.866 square kilometers).
 It is located in the southeast of Klaeng District, away from district office southeastward along Sukhumvit Road (Highway 3) about 17 km and about 63 km from Rayong City via Sukhumvit Road, with about 200 km from Bangkok.

 The contact territories are as follows (from north clockwise): Khlong Pun, Phang Rat, Prasae River (empties into the Gulf of Thailand), and Neun Kho.

 Prasae (Krasae) River is a main watercourse of the area.
 The river is about 45 km long, originating from the mountains in Chanthaburi Province, currents into Rayong through many creeks and canals, as far as empties into the Gulf of Thailand at Pak Nam Krasae.
 The distance flows through Pak Nam Krasae is about 8 km.

 Most of the area is a coastal plain that slopes down to the Gulf of Thailand southward, which has an indented coastline adjacent to the Gulf of Thailand, approximately 3 km long.

 Pak Nam Krasae is also rich in mangrove forests.